Borange/DomClassHelper/README.md

 # DomClassHelper

-A small library for manipulating DOM element classes.
+A small library for manipulating DOM elements classes.

 API